GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 * NCI Explorer may experience instability.
 See below.
 :::

+## In progress: GeoMAD Processing Bug

+A bug in our processing code related to multithreading using numexpr (a fast numerical expression evaluator for Numpy) has been identified which may cause a 400x400 pixel data block to be misplaced within a tile.
+For the full GeoMAD archive, it is possible that there are around 8-12 tiles with incorrect data (misplaced blocks).
+It is unknown at this stage which tiles are affected.
+We are investigating the bug and will provide more information in late 2024 to early 2025.

 ## In progress: Shift in origin point of DEA Summary Product Grid

 :::{include} ../_components/shift-in-summary-product-grid-tech-alert.md